lucidrains/axial-attention/README.md

 img = torch.randn(1, 3, 256, 256)

 attn = AxialAttention(
     dim = 3,               # embedding dimension
     dim_index = 1,         # where is the embedding dimension
     dim_heads = 32,        # dimension of each head. defaults to dim // heads if not supplied
     heads = 1,             # number of heads for multi-head attention num_dimensions = 2,    # number of axial dimensions (images is 2, video is 3, or more)
+    sum_axial_out = True   # whether to sum the contributions of attention on each axis, or to run the input through them sequentially. defaults to true
 )

 attn(img)